Five Things to Master Before Graduation

 Internships aren’t just about paperwork.
 It’s about applying your skills to give quality input and learning from the feedback.
 It’s also about making professional connections and acquiring the skills needed for the job you’re trying to get.
 Use your internship to talk to people in different departments, offer help whenever possible, and ask a million questions!
 In a perfect world, a good internship should end with a great mentor.

 The more you expose yourself, the more confidence you’ll have.
 What does it take to meet the right people?
 Say it with me: LO-QUA-CI-TY.
-The only way you can get better at introducing yourself and talking about yourself is by going out there and getting that practice.
+The only way you can get better at introducing yourself and talking about yourself is by going out and getting that practice.
 Do it over and over and over again.

 Most people find it hard to talk about themselves or their company because they’re so concerned with making impressions instead of making connections.